-- Why did you need to cooperate with each other to feel safe and make this work? - Did you feel stronger with another person? - What do you think would happen if one of the chair people lost their grip? - What would happen if the passenger started bouncing around or hitting the chairs? - Why would this be easier if you did it again?
+- Did you feel stronger with another person? - What do you think would happen if one of the chair people lost their grip? - · What would happen if the passenger started bouncing around or hitting the chairs? - If you didn't feel safe, who could you talk to about safety?
+(Another adult that you trust, such as your mother or your leader at school or one of your friends.) - What are some of the reasons why the Human Chair might be like the family? - (Each has a different role, each has strengths that help others, each member is important.)

-(You would know how to do it, and you could do it faster and more safely - in other words, your evolving capacity would make you more skilled.)

-• If you didn't feel safe, who could you talk to about safety?
-(Another adult that you trust, such as your mother or your leader at school or one of your friends.)

-(Adapted from: Play It Fair Toolkit, Activity 34.
+(Adapted from: Play It Fair Tookit, Activity 34.
 Equitas - International Centre for Human Rights, 2008.)